 Typical NPK analysis 10-3-1 Release time 4+ months Pros Stimulates soil microbes Cons Cost Application Till in 5 pounds per 100 square feet or as a tea at 3 teaspoons per gallon of water

 Bat guano (feces) harvested from caves is powdered.
 It can be applied directly to the soil or made into a tea and applied as a foliar spray or injected into an irrigation system.
-The difference is that it is processed for high phosphorus content.
+Difference is that it is processed for high phosphorus content.

 Bat Guano – High P Typical NPK analysis 3-10-1 Release time 4+ months Pros Stimulates soil microbes Cons Cost Application Till in 5 pounds per 100 square feet or as tea at 3 teaspoons per gallon of water